frconor-ebook/meditations/_posts/2025-10-10-clean-of-heart.md

 St. Josemaría liked to say that we also need wings to our soul to make our soul fly high, way above the things of this world---and that those wings are supplied by the virtue of purity (*cf*.
 Josemaría Escrivá, *Friends of God*, Point 177).

-It\'s a virtue whereby we place order in our sexual appetite in relation to all of our senses, eyes, ears, touch, et cetera.
+It\'s a virtue whereby we place order in our sexual appetite in relation to all of our senses: eyes, ears, touch, et cetera.

 We place an order there that was disordered with original sin.